 Step 4: Role Filters

 You can also filter by role to ensure you're targeting the correct type of person within the business.
 For example, you may wish to only send to the Managing Directors and Sales Directors, as this email is specifically designed for them.
-Furthermore, you can limit the number of contacts per Division.
+Furthermore, you can limit the number of contacts per Company.
 This means you can choose to only send this e-shot to 3 people at the business, rather than every single person.
-This may be worth considering if you have e.g. 20+ Contacts at every single Division in your CRM.
+This may be worth considering if you have e.g. 20+ Contacts at every single Company in your CRM.

 Step 5: Add Target Contacts